hacks-guide/Guide_Wii/docs/ro_RO/faq.md

 The Wii can read SD cards of any capacity (even those larger than 32GB), but the card must be [formatted to FAT32/MS-DOS](https://wiki.hacks.guide/wiki/Formatting_an_SD_card) (**not** exFAT or NTFS).

-For USB devices, FAT32/MS-DOS is also recommended, although users should be aware of FAT32 limitations which only allow volumes up to 2TB in size and files up to 4GB in size.
-WBFS a fost un sistem de fișiere folosit anterior pentru backup-uri de jocuri Wii (nu de a fi confundate cu fișierele WBFS) - astăzi, este învechit și nu ar trebui să fie folosit.
+For USB devices, FAT32/MS-DOS is also recommended.
+However, users should be aware of FAT32 limitations, which only allow volumes up to 2TB in size and files up to 4GB in size.
+WBFS is another file system used for Wii game backups (not to be confused with WBFS files) commonly used in the past, but it is now outdated and should not be used.

 :::

 ::: info

-For the [BlueBomb](bluebomb), [str2hax](str2hax), or [FlashHax](flashhax) exploits, you do not need an SD card to hack your Wii; it is highly recommended to grab one anyway for homebrew and other tasks.
+For the [BlueBomb](bluebomb), [str2hax](str2hax), and [FlashHax](flashhax) exploits, you do not need an SD card to hack your Wii.
+However, it is highly recommended to use one anyway for homebrew and other tasks.

 :::

 ### Storage Space Recommendations

-When considering buying or using an SD card or USB device, it is worth considering what you will be using either storage medium for.
+When considering, buying, or using an SD card or USB storage device, it is worth considering what you will be using it for.
 Based on your planned usage, sizing recommendations are outlined below:

 |   Device Usage   |                      Recommended Storage Space                      |
 | :--------------: | :-----------------------------------------------------------------: |